mozilla/mozwebqa-test-templates/templateREADME.md

 Getting involved as a contributor
 ------------------------------------------
 We love working with contributors to fill out the Selenium test coverage for PROJECT_NAME, but it does require a few skills.
-You will need to know some Python, some Selenium and you will need some basic familiarity with Github.
+You will need to know some Python, some Selenium and a basic familiarity with GitHub.

 If you know some Python, it's worth having a look at the Selenium framework to understand the basic concepts of browser based testing and especially page objects.
 Our suite uses [Selenium WebDriver][webdriver].

-If you need to brush up on programming but are eager to start contributing immediately, please consider helping us find bugs in Mozilla [Firefox][firefox] or find bugs in the Mozilla web-sites tested by the [WebQA][webqa] team.
+If you need to brush-up on programming, but are eager to start contributing immediately, please consider helping us find bugs in Mozilla [Firefox][firefox] or find bugs in the Mozilla websites tested by the [WebQA][webqa] team.
 To brush up on Python skills before engaging with us, [Dive Into Python][dive] is an excellent resource.
-MIT also has [lecture notes on Python][mit] available through their open courseware.The programming concepts you will need to know include functions, working with classes, and some object oriented programming basics.
+MIT also has [lecture notes on Python][mit] available through their OpenCourseWare.
+The programming concepts you will need to know include functions, working with classes, and some object-oriented programming basics.

 [mit]: http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-189-a-gentle-introduction-to-programming-using-python-january-iap-2011/
 [dive]: http://www.diveintopython.net/toc/index.html